irajsb/UMGPluginDocs/ChatSystem/ChatComponent.md

 # Chat Component is a class that handles replication and data for chat system

 ## Initial Setup
-- Add chat component to player state
+- Add Chat component to Player Controller

 ![](./Images/ChatComponentAdding.png)